-In this special Greek island guide, we will show you the sights of Serifos, a Greek island in the Western Cyclades, and provide you with insider tips and information.
+In this special Greek island guide, we will show you the sights of Serifos, an island in the Western Cyclades archipelago of Greece, and provide you with insider tips and information.

 Low-key Cycladic destination

 If you are in search of a beautiful Cycladic island which has both culture and sheer natural beauty but isn’t overrun by mass tourism, then look no further than Serifos.
 In Greek mythology, this island is said to be the ancient home of the Cyclops and was the place were Perseus grew up.

 Located in the Western Cyclades, Serifos is easy to reach from Athens (or well, its port of Piraeus to be precise) and is often skipped by foreign tourists heading out to the more famous Greek islands.

 As someone who considers himself a Hellenophile, I think it is always a good sign if the hundreds of Asian and American tourists remain on board the ferry to its final destination while only a handful of locals and in-the-know travellers get out with you at the intermediate stop.
 The same was the case in this situation, with only a handful of people getting out at Serifos while the bulk of passengers stayed on board for the final stop of Santorini.

 When you stand on the deck of the ferry and see the view on arrival you will certainly be impressed and hit yourself on the head if you are travelling to destinations further afield and will not be able to get off here.

 The low-key port of Livadi is the commercial hub of the island and the place where most shops and hotels are located.
 It is however the old hilltop island capital of Hora which is the clear eye-catcher, rising high above the town of Livadi in the distance.

 If it is your first time visiting Serifos, you will certainly be awed by the sight.